conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 layout: post
 comments: false
 title: "Robotics with Conan: consuming ROS as a regular package"
 description: "We have been experimenting with recipes that build ROS, the framework most robotics applications are built on, from source and expose it as a regular Conan package.
-Here is how consuming it looks, and the questions we would like to ask you about it."
+Here is how consuming it looks, and a few questions we have for you."
 meta_title: "Robotics with Conan: consuming ROS as a regular package - Conan Blog"
 keywords: "conan, C++, ROS, ROS 2, ROS Kilted, robotics, ros-kilted, rclcpp, CMake, dependency management"
 categories: [cpp, conan, ros, ros2, robotics]
 ---

-We know that many of you use Conan for your C++ developments in robotics, and that some of you have probably considered adding [ROS](https://docs.ros.org/) support to those projects at some point.
+We know that many of you use Conan for C++ development in robotics, and that some of you have probably considered adding [ROS](https://docs.ros.org/) support to those projects at some point.
-**That is usually where the two worlds stop fitting together.** Your control, perception or planning code is written in C++ and managed with Conan, while ROS is a layer on top of it that has to be dealt with separately, installed system-wide with `apt`, `rosdep`, `brew` or `choco` on every developer machine and every CI agent.
+**That is usually where Conan and ROS stop fitting together.** Your control, perception or planning code is written in C++ and managed with Conan, while ROS is a layer on top of it that has to be dealt with separately, installed system-wide with `apt`, `rosdep`, `brew` or `choco` on every developer machine and every CI agent.

-In case you have not worked with it, ROS (Robot Operating System) is a framework for building robotics applications: a large set of C++ and Python libraries and tools, together with the conventions that let components written by different teams work with each other.
+If you have not worked with it, ROS (Robot Operating System) is a framework for building robotics applications: a large set of C++ and Python libraries and tools, together with the conventions that let components written by different teams work with each other.
 Your components run as processes that exchange data through a publish/subscribe layer built on top